cio-abcd/variantinterpretation/README.md

      - Checks samplesheet integrity with modified [nf-core script](bin/check_samplesheet.py)
      - Checks VCF file requirements and integrity with `GATK4 ValidateVariants`, `bcftools` and a custom python script.
      - Runs optional BED file format check using a [python script](bin/check_bedfiles.py)
-   - [Variant normalization](#variant-normalization): Splitting of multi-allelic into bi-allelic variants and optional left-alignment of InDels using `bcftools norm`.
    - [Pre-annotation VCF filtering](#pre-annotation-vcf-filter) based on FILTER column entries using `bcftools view`.
+   - [VCF normalization](#vcf-normalization): Splitting of multi-allelic into bi-allelic variants and optional left-alignment of InDels using `bcftools norm`.
+   - [VCF merging](#vcf-merging): Optional merging of VCF file based on 'group' column in samplesheet into multi-sample VCF files.
 2. [Variant annotation](#ensembl-vep-annotation) using the ensembl variant effect predictor (VEP).
 3. [Filtering](#filtering)
    - [Transcript filtering](#transcript-filtering) using the filter_vep script.